sandeepverana/Postgresql/Postgres-practise.md

 ## Temporary Tables
 ***

-A temporary table  is a short-lived table that exists for the duration of a database session or current transaction.Dropped at the end of a session or transaction.
+A temporary table  is a short-lived table that exists for the duration of a database session or current transaction.
+Dropped at the end of a session or transaction.

 A temporary table is visible only to the session that creates it.Any indexes created on a temporary table are also automatically temporary.